-He was appointed as a Non-Independent Non-Executive Director of the Company on 9 April 2001.
+70 years of age • Malaysian • Male Independent Non-Executive Director Datuk Robert Yong Kuen Loke was appointed as a Non-Independent Non-Executive Director of the Company on 9 April 2001.
 He was subsequently re-designated as an Independent Non-Executive Director of the Company on 1 December 2009.

 He is a Fellow member of The Institute of Chartered Accountants in England and Wales and a member of The Institute of Singapore Chartered Accountants and the Malaysian Institute of Accountants.
 He is also a Council Member of The Malaysian Institute of Certified Public Accountants and presently serves as a member of its Executive Committee.
-He has many years of working experience in the fields of accounting, audit, treasury and financial management.
+He has many years of working experience in the fields of accounting, corporate finance, audit and assurance, treasury and financial management.
 He started his career in London in 1973 and worked there for more than five years with chartered accounting firms.
 Subsequently, he was with Price Waterhouse, Singapore from 1979 to 1982.
 From 1983 to 1986, he served as the Group Finance Manager in UMW Holdings Berhad and Group Treasurer in Edaran Otomobil Nasional Bhd.
-He joined Berjaya Group of Companies in 1987 until his retirement as Executive Director on 30 November 2007.
+He joined Berjaya Group of Companies in 1987 and was appointed as Group Executive Director with responsibilities as overall Head of Group Finance, Treasury, Tax and Internal Audit.
+He retired in 2007 as an Executive Director and is currently serving as an Independent Non-Executive Director of the Company.

-Currently, he is a Director of Berjaya Corporation Berhad, Berjaya Land Berhad, Berjaya Sports Toto Berhad and Berjaya Media Berhad.
+Currently, he is a Director of Berjaya Corporation Berhad, Berjaya Land Berhad and Sports Toto Berhad (formerly known as Berjaya Sports Toto Berhad).